tpozzi/Sidonia/README.md

 ![Screenshot](https://cloud.githubusercontent.com/assets/11221489/21748307/92f35fbc-d536-11e6-95a6-7416c31046df.png)

-:bulb: Have you ever been visually assaulted or "triggered" by a colorscheme? :rage1: If so, welcome to your safe space! :godmode: In the spirit of minimalism and other great low color syntax colorschemes, Sidonia attempts to help create a simple yet effective color balance without any visual interference.
+:bulb: Have you ever been visually assaulted or "triggered" by a colorscheme? :trollface: If so, welcome to your new safe space!
+In the spirit of minimalism and other great low color syntax colorschemes, Sidonia attempts to help create a simple yet effective color balance without any visual interference.

 :rocket: Setup